sickermanex/ng-vega3/README.md

-ng-vega
+ng-vega3
 ------------

-Angular directive for rendering [Vega](http://vega.github.io/) specs.
+Angular directive for rendering [Vega3](http://vega.github.io/) specs.
 This project was forked and modified from [ng-vega](https://github.com/kristw/ng-vega) which was written for Vega 2.
 The current version of ng-vega supports Vega 3.